ollikoo/note-app/README.md

 ### Dockerized applications with modern tech stack and retro-ish UI components

-- A frontend with React, Typescript, Sass, Styled Components and React95
+- A frontend with React, Typescript, Styled Components and React95
 - A backend with Node.js, Typescript, Express.js, Redis and JWT authentication

 ## To run application in Docker